asci/progress-ring/README.md

 ![demo](./demo.gif)

-No Dependencies React Progress Ring component
+React Progress Ring component

+With no dependencies